gsarig/ootb-openstreetmap/readme.txt

 That's the point, actually.
 Just install the plugin and start adding maps.
 Keep in mind, though, that as stated on the [OpenStreetMap Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/), OSM’s own servers are run entirely on donated resources and they have strictly limited capacity.
 Using them on a site with low traffic will probably be fine.
 Nevertheless, you are advised to create an account to [MapBox](https://www.mapbox.com/) and get a free API Key.

+= How can I add a custom Mapbox style? =

+You can find the style URL in the [Mapbox Studio](https://www.mapbox.com/studio/).
+There, use the "Share" button, and under "Developer resources", copy the "Style URL".
+It should look like that: `mapbox://styles/username/style-id`.
+You can declare a global style on the plugin's settings, to be used as a default for all the maps, or you can set a custom style for each map, by using the block's settings panel.

 = How do I add a new location? =

 To add a location, left-click on the map for a while, until you see the prompt saying "Release to drop a marker here".
 On browsers that support it, the cursor transforms from hand to crosshair, to make it even more apparent.
 As long as the prompt is visible, it means that releasing the click will drop the marker at that spot.
 That slight delay has been added to prevent you from accidentally adding markers all over the place with every click.